-Car insurance is much more expensive for new and young drivers who don't have a lot of driving experience or a history as an insured driver.
-Taking a Ontario Ministry Of Transportation approved drivers training course will qualify young and new drivers for additional auto insurance savings.
+Insurance is much more expensive for new and young drivers who don't have a lot of driving experience or a history as an insured driver.
+Taking a Ontario Ministry Of Transportation approved drivers training course will qualify young and new drivers for additional savings.
 Many save up to 10% upon completing driving school.

 More importantly, it will teach you how to become a safe and effective driver and establish good driving habits.